Bridging to University Nursing - IEN

-- Apply generic skills that will facilitate the practice of nursing, ongoing learning and self-development, including effective communication and interpersonal skills
+- Apply general skills that will facilitate the practice of nursing, ongoing learning and self-development, including effective communication and interpersonal skills.

 Upon successful completion of all program requirements, students requiring a baccalaureate degree may be eligible to apply to the post-diploma nursing degree program at Ryerson University, offered by the Daphne Cockwell School of Nursing.

 - Community nurse

 - Critical care nurse

 - Trauma nurse

 For nurses who have obtained a nursing diploma or degree out-of-country or out-of-province and do not hold a current certificate of registration in Ontario: